berekvolgyipeter/cyfrin-advanced-foundry-account-abstraction/README.md

 ### Ethereum

-`MinimalAccount` is respinsible for the custom authorization and transaction cost payment logics of its related EOA.
+`MinimalAccount` is responsible for the custom authorization and transaction cost payment logics of its related EOA.
 In our case the owner of `MinimalAccount` has to sign the transaction and `MinimalAccount` pays for its cost.

 #### Flow